nao1215/markdown/README.md

 # What is markdown package
 The Package markdown is a simple markdown builder in golang.
 The markdown package assembles Markdown using method chaining, not uses a template engine like [html/template](https://pkg.go.dev/html/template).
 The syntax of Markdown follows **GitHub Markdown**.

 The markdown package was initially developed to save test results in [nao1215/spectest](https://github.com/nao1215/spectest).
 Therefore, the markdown package implements the features required by spectest.
-For example, the markdown package supports **mermaid sequence diagrams (entity relationship diagram, sequence diagram, flowchart, pie chart)**, which was a necessary feature in spectest.
+For example, the markdown package supports **mermaid sequence diagrams (entity relationship diagram, sequence diagram, flowchart, pie chart, architecture diagram)**, which was a necessary feature in spectest.

 Additionally, complex code that increases the complexity of the library, such as generating nested lists, will not be added.
 I want to keep this library as simple as possible.